dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 He probably don't have any clue how the image was made and what exactly is packed into this image.

-You basically gave him a black box, which is very hard to work with.
-I guarantee that even you at this point can't remember exactly how you built the image.
+So you basically gave him a black box, which is very hard to work with.
+I actually can guarantee that even you at this point can't remember exactly how you built the image.

-I guess you can see the issue here?
+I guess you guys can see the issue here?

 Fortunately there is a better way to do it.

-You can build Docker images by writing down the instructions into a file.
+You can build a Docker images by writing down the instructions into a file.

  lets say you forgot to install a dependency that your application definitely needs in order to run, the only way you can do it is by repeating all the steps